-Moorings with formal planning consent for residential use are in relatively short supply as demand has vastly outstripped supply over recent years.
-Vacancies, when they become available, can attract a lot of interest and often sell for a lot of money.
+Moorings with formal planning consent for residential use are in very short supply.
+Vacancies, when they become available, can attract a lot of interest and often sell for a lot of money, often as much or even more than buying a house.
 Residential moorings are offered around the country by a mix of private operators and navigation authorities.
-You’ll need to do your research carefully.
-Start by visiting our find a home mooring page
+You’ll need to do your research very carefully.
+Start by visiting our long-term mooring page

-There’s a wide choice of moorings available around the country from marinas with all facilities and services to simple online moorings with no services or facilities at all.
+There’s a wide choice of moorings available around the country from marinas with all facilities and services to simple moorings with no services or facilities at all.
 The choice is yours depending on where you want to be based for cruising, how long you want to stay, and the amount of money you wish to pay.
-Start by visiting our find a home mooring page
+Moorings in very popular areas can be expensive, especially if they are in short supply.
+It's worth making lots of enquiries as prices around the country can vary a lot.
+Start by visiting our long-term mooring page

-Our mooring policies provide for a single boat to be moored at the end of a canal or riverside garden associated with a single residential property.
-This does not apply on the Kennet & Avon Canal, and on other waterways, there may be constraints depending on the precise location.
-We do not allow moorings which would create a safety hazard for navigating boats for example.
+You can moor a boat at the end of a canal or riverside garden as long as it is associated with a single residential property.
+Although, this does not apply on the Kennet & Avon Canal, and on other waterways, there may be constraints depending on the precise location.
+Obviously, we're not able to allow moorings that would create a safety hazard for navigating boats for example.
 Download the application form for more information.

-The price payable for the permit is set by reference to the mooring fees for simple on-line moorings in the area supplied by us through Waterside Mooring.
-A benchmark site is identified and a price discount applied to account for the fact that we provide the water space but not the land access to it or any facilities at the site.
-The discount is normally of the order of 50%.
+The price is based on the mooring fees for simple online moorings in the area supplied by us through Waterside mooring.
+A benchmark site is identified and a price discount applied because we provide the water space but not the land access to it or any facilities at the site.
+The discount is normally around 50%.